jayendrashinde91/Machine-Learning-by-Stanford-University/README.md

 14. Large scale machine learning, stochastic and mini-batch gradient descent, online learning, map reduce

 ## Introduction
 The course is offered in Octave/Matlab.
-R has been my prefered programming language since last couple of years and I'm not sure I would want to learn Octave just for the purpose of completing this course.
+R has been my preferred programming language since last couple of years and I'm not sure I would want to learn Octave just for the purpose of completing this course.
 This repository is a R equivalent for the course.